 James Lee’s teaching and research focus on Renaissance literature and culture.
 He teaches courses on Shakespeare, Milton, the history of the scientific method, and contemporary critical theory.

-His work also focuses on the digital humanities.
-He is the principal investigator of a data visualization tool, “Mapping the Global Renaissance”, which uses search algorithms, topic modeling, and mapping to visualize how Renaissance England began to imagine its place in a global frame of trade and diplomacy in up to 127,000 texts of the era.
-He has supervised MAP projects on all of the aforementioned methods.
+His research has recently focused on the digital humanities.
+He is working on a book-length digital history of Renaissance globalism, race, and geography entitled “Mapping the Global Renaissance” (www.renaissanceglobe.com).
+It uses search algorithms, topic modeling, and mapping to visualize how Renaissance England began to imagine its place in a global frame of trade and diplomacy in 50,000 texts of the era.
+He has supervised numerous interdisciplinary student MAP projects related to the Global Renaissance website.